campudus/grud-aggregator/README.md

 This function filters all entities in the promise chain matching a specific condition.

 * `options` is an object containing:
+  * `excludeBacklinks` (`Boolean`, optional) - Defaults to false.
+This option will exclude all backlinks from another table, meaning if a cyclic link occurs, this link will not add new entities to the filtered table.
+  * `ignoreMissing` (`Boolean`, optional) - Defaults to false.
+If a table is missing, the `filter` method usually emits a `console.warn` warning.
+This warning can be disabled by setting `ignoreMissing` to `true`.
   * `path` (`Array[String]`, reguired) - The path to follow for the `predicate`.
   * `predicate` (`(object) => Boolean`, required) - This function checks `object` for a specified condition.